 Visit A Crazy Christmas Lights House

 Every town, city or neighbourhood has one, sometimes they even do it as a way to raise money for charity.
-So go on, seek out the zaniest house covered in Christmas lights.
+Seek out the zaniest house covered in Christmas lights.

 Go Carolling